A Well Woven Web of Sisterhood Played Out!

 The Alliance for Affordable Internet (A4AI) Nigeria Multi-Stakeholder Forum which was held on March 11, 2014, at Chelsea Hotel Abuja has come and gone.
 However, it is the beginning of a wake up call for women stakeholders like me to ensure that the Gender Technology divide in Nigeria is bridged.
 The needs and concerns of women remains a top priority as I continue to engage in the policy and regulatory best practices development process.

-When I stepped into the grandiose of the reception area of Chelsea Hotel, matching the faces of my co- participating World Pulse sisters with their virtual images which was etched on my mind, rapturous joy welled up within me.
+When I stepped into the grandiose of the reception area of Chelsea Hotel, rapturous joy welled up within.
+I was all too eager to match the faces of my co- participating World Pulse sisters with their virtual images which occupied my mind.
 The faces of Busayo Obisakin, Nadiye Tal and Celine Osukwu played wild cards in my head, so much that the glowing smile on my face depicted the reality that was about to unfold before me.
 I was about to have a live encounter with courageous personalities I had become closely connected to through the World Pulse online community.
 So much so, Sonia Jorge and Emilie Yam of the Web Foundation whom I became acquainted with through email correspondences.
 I also earnestly looked forward to new connections that will result from the much welcomed Forum.

 I approached the registration desk with heightened curiosity, having sighted a pretty lady in a smart, knee length grey dress.
 The name tag neatly attached to the left part of her dress read Emilie Yam.
 The name spontaneously came alive as I recalled receiving an email from A4AI endorsed by an Emilie Yam.
 Without wasting time, I reached out to her and introduced myself.
 "Great, I am also happy to meet you" she replied warmly, as we hugged.